Filtering Needs to Work in Co-Authoring

 It is more important to us to be able to have each person apply a local filter than to have the rare AGGREGATE function work correctly.

 Hello Everyone.
 We agree with you!
 The experience you’ve captured here is at the top of our list to address with a future coauthoring feature.
-I can’t share a timeline for when this will be delivered but wanted to let you know that it’s being planned now and we recognize the impact not having this ability has on your coauthoring experience.
+I can’t share a timeline for when this will be delivered but wanted to let you know that we do recognize the impact not having this ability has on your coauthoring experience.
 Stay tuned for more.